-The Laboratory evaluated events subsequent to December 31, 2019 through June 1, 2020, the date on which the consolidated financial statements were issued and noted the following.
+The Laboratory evaluated events subsequent to December 31, 2020 through April 30, 2021, the date on which the consolidated financial statements were issued and noted the following.

-One event which is impacting the Laboratory is the COVID-19 pandemic, whose effects first became known in January 2020, which is having a broad and negative impact on commerce and financial markets around the world.
-The extent of the impact of COVID-19 on the future operational and financial performance will depend on certain developments, including the duration and spread of the outbreak and its impact on funding agencies, donors, employees and vendors, all of which at present, cannot be determined.
-Accordingly, the extent to which COVID-19 may impact the consolidated financial position and changes in net assets and cash flows is uncertain and the accompanying consolidated financial statements include no adjustments relating to the effects of this pandemic.
+The COVID-19 pandemic continues to disrupt commerce and financial markets around the world.
+The extent of the impact of COVID-19 on the future operational and financial performance of the Laboratory will depend on certain developments, including the continued duration and spread of the virus, the pace of vaccinations, and the economic outlook for recovery.
+There may still be short- and longer-term implications for the operations of the Laboratory.
+The Laboratory will continue to make every effort to mitigate the current and future impacts of COVID-19.
+Accordingly, the extent to which COVID-19 may impact the consolidated financial position and changes in net assets and cash flows is uncertain and the accompanying consolidated financial statements include no adjustments relating to the anticipated future effects of this pandemic.